 Shiner Bock is a Texas favorite, and is now sold in 49 states.
 Apparently, one state hasn't caught onto the movement at hand, but we'll let that slide for now.

-Since Shiner’s official offering of their dark lager, they have offered over 15 variations of flavors and seasonal items with some of those being phased out.
-But don’t worry, Shiner is keeping it fresh and funky, and there’s no telling what they will pull out next.
+Since Shiner's official offering of their dark lager, they have offered over 15 variations of flavors and seasonal items, though some are transitional with the seasons.
+But don't worry, Shiner is keeping it fresh and funky, and there's no telling what they will pull out next.
+Prosit forward, y'all!

 5. Frozen Margaritas

 Mariano Martinez.
 Mariano Martinez.
 Remember that name because this is the industrious man that gave us the almighty frozen margarita.
 In 1971, this fortunate soul decided to modify his ice cream maker to mimic a Slurpee machine (thanks, 7-Eleven!) to achieve a colder margarita.

 That modification produced the perfect blend of frozen and creamy, and the frozen margarita was born.
 I personally prefer to do a half and half mix, but the most popular version is the frozen margarita with a fruit swirl, specifically a strawberry one.